jpaulm/fbp-tutorial-filter-file/README.md

 Almost all data in FBP is managed as "chunks" called "Information Packets (IPs)", with well-defined lifetimes (from creation to disposition), and unique ownership - an IIP can only be owned by one process, unless it is in transit between processes.
 A special type of IP is called an "Initial Information Packet (IIP)", and refers to the technique FBP uses to parameterize components - IIPs are specified in the network definition, but are converted into normal IPs when they are *received* by a process.

-## Step 1.
-Draw high level diagram of app to display contents of file.

 [Step1.
 Draw high level diagram of app to display contents of file.](Step1/Step1.md)